Jordan Today in a Troubled Middle East

 London

-Plus opportunities for networking with justice and peace activists from around the country, and to get updates on campaigns from national agencies.
+Plus opportunities for networking with justice and peace activists from around the country and get updates on campaigns from national agencies.

 Member: